 Lastly, if you’re employed and have a 401(k), you can borrow from it to pay for your dental costs.
 This option will usually not require a credit check.
 It also streamlines your monthly payments by taking them out of your paychecks.

 Interest rates for this option are typically low, and you can usually borrow half of the amount in your account.
 Check with the provider that manages your 401(k) to find out how to set this up.

 The cost of dental care and procedures will vary depending on the location, skill level, and quality of the dentist.
 The graphs below show the average costs of dental services according to two sources.

 Learn more about the average dental costs and the factors that influence them.

 Find the right dental loan for you, no matter your credit score

 While bad credit does require you to get more creative when finding a dental loan, you still have options.
 Whether you take out a loan or borrow from your home equity or 401(k), you can find a way to finance the dental work you need.
 Just be proactive and weigh the costs and benefits of each loan type to find the one that’s right for you.

 Ready to start shopping around?
-Head over to our personal loan offer engine to find out what you qualify for today!
+Check out what the best personal loans are to ensure that you choose the best option for you, and head over to our personal loan offer engine to find out what you qualify for today!